Nuclei with enhanced Schiff moments in practical elements for atomic and molecular EDM measurements: Qualitative info on enhanced atomic and molecular EDM's from nuclear phenonmena

 {\bf Charge radii changes with neutrons} Adding a neutron to a nucleus increases its charge radius.
 For a given element, adding a neutron to an odd-N nucleus usually increases the charge radius by less than adding a neutron to an even-N nucleus-- intuitively, this is reasonable when the extra neutron simply pairs in spin with the odd valence neutron in the same orbital, rather than populating another orbital or driving a change in collective properties.
 Octupole deformation is a possible explanation for unusual isotopes with inverted differences in neutron-induced change of charge radii (``IDNCR'') in Rn,Fr,Ra~\cite{Otten1989,Ahmad1988,Leander1982}, with measurements further delineating IDNCR at higher neutron number~\cite{Budincevic2014,Lynch2018} and in Ac~\cite{Verstraelen2019}.
 Other explanations than octupole phenomena in lower-Z nuclei are considered in Ref.~\cite{Perera2021}, which also mentions the possibility that collective vibrational effects might similarly produce IDNCR.
 For some isotopes, IDNCR is the only experimental information, yet thought it can be consistent with static octupole deformation or collective octupole vibrations, unfortunately can't be definitive.

 {\bf BE(3)'s, BE(1)'s} A possible smoking gun is electric octupole transition strength B(E3) between the opposite-parity bands, but AMO people should recall the long-wavelength expansion works really well in nuclei (r/$\lambda$ $\sim$ 1 MeV/197 MeV-fm $\sim$ 0.5\%).
 So if an E1 is allowed, the E3's start smaller by over 8 orders of magnitude and are usually considered unmeasurable.
 Thus measurements of E3 strength between the ground $0^+$ state and excited 3$^-$ state in nearby even-even nuclei are possible and useful~\cite{Gaffney2013,Butler2020}.
-Strong B(E1)'s are expected between the opposite-parity bands of static octupole deformation, while weak B(E1)'s are often considered to be consistent with collective octupole vibrations: since there can be other reasons for either extreme, B(E1)'s are not considered definitive unless there are thorough theory considerations.